vitaxa/telegramit/README.md

 ```
 This is a default configuration, you can write your own, if you wish.

-Preservation is using ONLY for conversation saving at the moment.
+Preservation is using **ONLY** for conversation saving at the moment.

-The Poling method is used by default for the cooperation with the Telegram API.
+The Polling method is used by default for the cooperation with the Telegram API.
 If you need to change to the Webhook:
 ```Kotlin
 client {
     type = TelegramClientType.WEBHOOK